Why We Send Our Kids to Expensive Colleges

 How do I know this?

-This was hysterical of me.
+Those of you who know me realize how insane this is.
 For years, I’ve been critical of people who do what I was so willing to do in a flash.
-It’s like me telling people to track their spending and then getting into credit card debt and losing my high credit score.
+It’s like me telling people to track their spending and then getting into credit card debt.

 Thankfully, I came to my senses quickly.
-When I really looked at my motivation in that instant, I saw that it had nothing to do with my child and everything to do with my own ego.
-I am not saying there is anything wrong with NYU and I’m not saying she shouldn’t go there.
+When I really looked at my motivation in that instant, I saw that it had nothing to do with my child and everything to do with my ego.
+I am not saying there is anything wrong with NYU or other snooty expensive school.

 But the decision should be based on two factors alone:

 a.
-What is the overall best decision for my daughter?
+What is the overall best decision for the student?

-I have to keep my ego out of these kinds of decisions.
+We have to keep ego out of these kinds of decisions.

 This topic is important.
-Even if you don’t have a child ready to go to college, observe how your ego trumps your intellect if you don’t stay on top of it.
+Even if you don’t have a child ready to go to college, observe how your ego trumps your intellect on other important financial decisions if you don’t stay on top of it.

 Was your ego involved the last time you bought a car?
 A house?
 A meal in a restaurant?
 How much does your ego cost you on a daily basis?